XDgov/xd.gov/collections/_pages/team_members.md

         <section class="mission">
           <div class="grid-container">
             <div class="breadcrumb">Our Team</div>
             <div>The xD team represents an array of disciplines and skillsets.
-We're a remote-first team based in eight states across the country.</div>
+We're a remote-first team based in ten states across the country.</div>
           </div>
         </section>
       </div>